X4/.X4/modules/git/README.md

   - `gr` forward-ports local commits to the updated upstream head.
   - `gra` aborts the rebase.
-  - `grc` continues the rebase after merge conflicts are resolved.
+  - `grcon` continues the rebase after merge conflicts are resolved.
   - `gri` makes a list of commits to be rebased and opens the editor.
   - `grs` skips the current patch.

 ### Remote

   - `gR` manages tracked repositories.
-  - `gRl` lists remote names and their URLs.
+  - `gRl` displays remote names and URLs.
   - `gRa` adds a new remote.
   - `gRx` removes a remote.
   - `gRm` renames a remote.
   - `gRu` fetches remotes updates.
-  - `gRp` prunes all stale remote tracking branches.
+  - `gRc` deletes all stale remote tracking branches.
   - `gRs` displays information about a given remote.
   - `gRb` opens a remote on [GitHub][3] in the default browser.